stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/how-to-build.md

     pageNumberInput.dispatchEvent(pageScrollEvent);
     }

+41. In the same file, find function getPDFFileNameFromURL(url), locate "var defaultFilename" and insert this line after that (roughly line 3867): if (PDFViewerApplication.appConfig.filenameForDownload) return PDFViewerApplication.appConfig.filenameForDownload;

-41. examine the history of https://github.com/mozilla/pdf.js/blob/master/web/viewer.html and copy the changes to ngx-extended-pdf-viewer.component.html.
+42. examine the history of https://github.com/mozilla/pdf.js/blob/master/web/viewer.html and copy the changes to ngx-extended-pdf-viewer.component.html.
 Warning: ngx-extended-pdf-viewer.component.html has a lot of additions to the original file.
 Proceed with care.

-42. (not necessary? npm run package )
+43. (not necessary? npm run package )
-43. ng build ngx-extended-pdf-viewer
+44. ng build ngx-extended-pdf-viewer
-44. npm run package
+45. npm run package
-45. ng serve
+46. ng serve

 Note to myself: to deploy the library on npm, change to the folder `dist/ngx-extended-pdf-viewer` and run `npm publish` from there.